IU-PR/Capstone_project/content/docs/2025/Online-game-7Red/week5.md

 - The user can switch interface language (2 options: russian and english)

-- The user can change his nikname, password or email
+- The user can change his nickname, password or email

 - If connection drops, the game attempts to reconnect for 20 seconds before declaring timeout-exit